webRunes/WRIO-InternetOS/readme.md

 start.js is a loader.
 It checks browsers for compatibility, runs preliminary tests, and then loads main.js containing the main code.

 commons.js - is commons chunk, shared between main.js bundle and iframes, used to reduce individual JS file size.

+titter.js - titter iframe, responsible for commenting and donating

+core.js WYSWYG editor, used for editing and creating new LD+JSON based pages
 # Contributing

 Useful links to start